No. 19 San Diego State holds off Northern Illinois

 A game-opening touchdown on special teams, a defensive score and a TD pass set up when the San Diego State defense forced a fumble in Huskies’ territory powered the Aztecs before halftime.
 Their first sustained offensive drive ended with quarterback Christian Chapman hitting tight end Kahale Warring for an 8-yard touchdown pass.

-San Diego State was slow to get running back Penny going.
-Penny, who came in the nation’s No. 2 rusher at 179 yards per game, went into intermission with 39 yards on eight rushes; 23 came on a fourth-down run just before the break, which set up a 38-yard field goal by Baron.
+Penny went into intermission with 39 yards on eight rushes; 23 came on a fourth-down run just before the break, which set up a 38-yard field goal by Baron.

 Penny continued his streak of scoring at least one touchdown in every game this season, courtesy of a 33-yard pass from Chapman off a wheel route.
 The play was reminiscent of a touchdown reception Penny made in the first quarter at Northern Illinois last season.